-The IWP presents a long-term vision for how humans benefit from, and coexist sustainably with a healthy Hood Canal.
+The IWP is based on the vision that a healthy ecosystem is is essential for thriving Hood Canal communitiesl.
 It integrates a full range of current and future natural resource management programs and actions across all relevant jurisdictions.
 The strategic priorities laid out in the IWP have a shorter, five-year time horizon that enables HCCC and its partners to take concrete steps toward achieving the long-term vision for our work in the areas below:

 By articulating a strategic vision and the many diverse strategies and actions critical to achieving it, HCCC hopes to provide a framework within which all our partners can work collaboratively and intentionally to more effectively protect the health of Hood Canal.

 Photo by Kris

 The IWP is organized around key ecosystem elements, called “focal components” and the highest priority stresses on those components to prioritize our efforts.

 Focal components are the species, ecological systems, or social systems that communities in Hood Canal and the broader Puget Sound region value and desire to protect, restore, and steward.
 These components were selected because of their importance to local communities, they are the emphasis of numerous management and conservation plans, and their many connections to other ecosystem elements.
 HCCC currently focuses on four high priority focal components:

 - Human Wellbeing

 Pressures are human activities or natural processes that have caused or are causing the degradation or impairment of focal components.
 The primary pressures selected for strategic focus were either the most important across all selected focal components or were strongly associated with ongoing HCCC programs:

 - Marine shoreline infrastructure